 Transfer RNA molecules (tRNAs) act as adaptor molecules in translation. tRNAs function to:

-- Recognize the triplet nucleotide sequence of the codon within the mRNA.
-This recognition process involves hydrogen bonding between the mRNA codon and an anticodon sequence within the tRNA.
+- Recognize the codon nucleotide sequence within the mRNA.
+This recognition process involves hydrogen bonding between the mRNA codon and an anticodon nucleotide sequence within the tRNA.

 - Carry a specific amino acid. tRNA molecules carry amino acids to the ribosome.
 The carried amino acid is then incorporated into the growing polypeptide chain.
-The amino acid carried by the tRNA is specified by the anticodon sequence.
+The particular amino acid transported to the ribosome is specified by the anticodon sequence in the tRNA.

 - What are the two functions of a tRNA molecule?